Cultivated Temperate Plant Foods

 Food is a fundamental part of any organism’s basic needs.
 Food choices can also paint a picture of a society as they are often reflective of class and cultural distinctions.
 Cookbooks, travelogues, and ethnobotanical studies were reviewed as sources of literature for this class which reflects food choices in southern Appalachia in particular with a smattering of information from other areas.
 Like a lot of these classes at first about specific subjects of use, it is most germane to the eastern U.S. but many of these crops are grown all over the world.
 Certainly at the genus and family level many associations can be made as well.
 In this class we will cover cultivated food plants past and present, cultural techniques for growing them, concepts of agrobiodiversity and potential business opportunities for local communities. i would love to hear reflections about food plants and traditions from the area you inhabit by email, in the comment box or at the Facebook group.

 Studies of agriculture in Appalachia have continued periodically at least through the last century (Arcury, 1989; Coltrane, 1965; Roosevelt, 1902; James Robert Veteto, 2005; A. B. Wilson, 2006).
-A bibliography of agriculture in Appalachia developed by the University of Kentucky represents another good source of information (Graves, 1988).
+A bibliography of agriculture in Appalachia developed by the University of Kentucky represents another good source of information (G. H. Graves, 1988).

-Corn, beans, and squash known as the three sisters have continued to be important crops in Appalachia up to modern times (Moore, 1988).
+Corn, beans, and squash known as the three sisters have continued to be important crops in Appalachia and for that matter the world up to modern times (Johnson, 1997; Moore, 1988).
 Of course these are all major crops of the world at this point as well.
-These crops are often supplemented with other major world crops such as Tomatoes (Lycopersicon esculentum), Peruvian Potatoes (Solanum tuberosum), Sweet potatoes (Ipomoea batatas), Cabbages (Brassica oleracea), Collards (Brassica oleracea) and other brassicas.
+These crops are often supplemented with other major world crops such as Tomatoes (Lycopersicon esculentum), Peruvian Potatoes (Solanum tuberosum), Sweet Potatoes (Ipomoea batatas), Cabbages (Brassica oleracea), Collards (Brassica oleracea) and other brassicas.
 Peppers (Capsicum spp.), Lettuces (Lactuca sativa), and Onions (Allium spp.) have had secondary importance.
 Apples (Malus spp.) are the most important fruit and continue to persist in old farm fields and road sides.

 Typical Appalachian and southern dishes in general include chow chow, sauerkraut, spoonbread, grits, apple stack cake, and pickles of various forms.
 Tomato based vegetable soups were one of the favorite liquid meals of the region (Page & Wigginton, 1992).
 Methods of preservation include drying, canning, and root cellaring.
 Nixtamalization is an important process employed by natives and settlers.
-Wood ash was used to create lye that was then used to make a product called hominy from corn.
+A traditional use of wood ash is to create lye that then can be used to make a product called hominy from corn.
 The process of making hominy turns corn into a complete protein (Katz, 2003).

 Earl Core contended that Native Americans of the Southern Appalachians historically provided somewhere between one sixth to one half their food through agriculture (Core, 1967).
 Core considered 86 species as crops cultivated by Native Americans in North America.
 Of these only twelve were listed as grown in the SE U.S. These plants include Amaranth (Amaranthus hybridus), Sunflowers (Helianthus annus), Jerusalem artichoke (Helianthus tuberosa), Corn (Zea mays), Beans (Phaseolus lunatus and P. vulgaris), Tobacco (Nicotiana rustica), Squash (Cucurbita pepo), and Bottle gourd (Lagenaria siceraria).
 Seven of these nine plants are food crops of which corn was by far the most important.
 Most of these crops actually had their origination point in the desert southwest or further south in the Americas.

 One is left to wonder whether the typical diet was healthier then as opposed to now despite the large amounts of fat and carbohydrates.
 Hippocrates was an early proponent of the idea that food can be medicine.
 Many people in Appalachia did not have access to conventional medicines (Dabney, 1998).
-However, many of the edible wild plants of the Appalachian region also have medicinal uses (Duke & Foster, 1999).
+However, many of the edible wild plants of the Appalachian region also have medicinal uses (Banks, 2004; Duke & Foster, 2014; Howell, 2006; Persons & Davis, 2014).
 If there was a significant overlap between wild edible plants consumed and plants with medicinal properties then the long life achieved by some older people during the 1800s and early 1900s might be better understood.
 Some books i examined list edible plants as medicinal only.
 The literature on the medicinal uses of plants is covered more in depth in the medicinal plants class on this website coming up again shortly.

 Ancient American Plant Food Use